 Define the main meeting purpose.
 This will be the guideline for determining what to say in your presentation.

-- Set the duration of each topic and thus, the total meeting duration.
-Ideal length of a meeting: between 30 and 60 minutes.
+Set the length of each topic and thus, the total meeting duration.
+The ideal length of a meeting: between 30 and 60 minutes.
 Participants will certainly appreciate this time indicator.

-- Before sending the final agenda, ask your colleagues if they have any other items to add.
+Before sending the final agenda, ask your colleagues if they have any other items to add.
 This will save you a lot of time and multiple emails.
-With the use of a Meeting Management Solution, you can integrate your colleagues into the agenda writing process easily and save time.
+With the use of a meeting management solution, you can integrate your colleagues into the agenda writing process easier and save time.